MicrosoftDocs/azure-docs/articles/data-factory-pig-hive-activities.md

 3. Switch to **C:\ADFGetstarted\Hive** folder.
-4. Execute the following command to create the linked service for the on-demand HDInsight cluster.
+4. Execute the following command to create the linked service for your own HDInsight cluster.

 		New-AzureDataFactoryLinkedService -ResourceGroupName ADFTutorialResourceGroup -DataFactoryName ADFTutorialDataFactory -File .\MyHDInsightCluster.json